kenkit/firebender/README.md

 After setting up tor, open the **Api page** on our **server** and copy the contents of that **text box** to your **settings.json**.

+Add your tor_port to the settings so that Firebender can connect through your tor client.

+USE THE EXISTING SETTINGS.JSON AS GUIDE

 Put settings.json in the same directory as **Firebender.exe**

 ![](https://i.imgur.com/Rbb0UIn.jpg)